electronicdreamplant/electronicdreamplant.github.io/ron-s-xmas.md

 ![](/img/img_4892.jpeg)

 After dinner it's time to give out his presents.
 They go down well with our hosts.

 ![](/img/img_4893.jpeg)

 Next we give him ours, and it's like he's been given the crown jewels (a jumper, some biscuits and Turkish delight).

 ![](/img/img_4894.jpeg)

 He's sorry that he hasn't bought is anything but he 'doesn't have money'.
-I tell him that in looking after it all for him, and have placed it all on the favourite on the next horse race.
+I tell him that I'm looking after it all for him, and have placed it all on the favourite on the next horse race.
 He laughs.
 Then I suggest Rachel and I go out for a meal and he pays for it as an xmas present, and he loves that, giving me a big hug around the head.

 At half time I ask him what he thinks of the match.
-"I've not really been taking it in - what's the score?"
+"I've not really been taking it in - what's the score?".
+He's a bit distracted by the xmas tree which he thinks is beautiful.